annabusatto/annabusatto.github.io/AthleteProfiling_ForcePlate.md

 ### 2. Project Process

 1. **Data Cleaning:**
-   - Extract information, change date formats, remove unnecessary columns.
+   - Extract information, change date formats, and remove unnecessary columns.
    - Add athletes' gender and player position.
    - Create different data frames for individual sports as needed.
    - Sort athletes who have been in the program for 3+ years.